 And lots and lots of doll heads.

-I have these pictures saved in my phone to text to anyone who is giving me a hard time in 2020.
+I have these images saved on my phone to text to anyone who is giving me a hard time in 2020.

 The takeaway from House on the Rock?
-The dude who came up with it must have been high as a kite most of his adult life.
+The dude who came up with it had to have been high as a kite most of his adult life.
 Not that there is anything wrong with that.

-Speaking of, T-minus 22 days until legal weed in Illinois.
+Speaking of, T-Minus 22 days until legal marijuana in Illinois.

 You know what else makes me less smad?

-That there is a restaurant named Pho King Good in Madison Wisconsin (that we saw on the way to House on the Rock) and because a lot of people think Pho is pronounced FO as in FO SHO, they have no idea that it is really pronounced FU as in FUCKING GOOD.
+That there is a restaurant called Pho King Good in Madison Wisconsin (which we passed on the way to House on the Rock), and because many people think Pho is pronounced FO as in FO SHO, they have no idea that it is really pronounced FU as in FUCKING GOOD.